 Drunk Female Attendants At Clubs

-It's not what you may think.
+No, not drunk “female attendants” but rather “drunk female” attendants.
 Big clubs in Japan frequently stay open until sunrise.
-Many even have an employee on hand who's sole job is to care for the ladies that have had way too much to drink; other employees that are walking around the club will bring these women down to him.
-Not only does this prevent them from getting taken advantage of or robbed, but it also leaves their boyfriend free to keep partying (guilty, I'll admit it).
+Many even have an employee on hand who’s sole job is to care for the ladies that have had way too much to drink; other employees that are walking around the club will bring these women down to him.
+Not only does this prevent them from getting taken advantage of or robbed, but it also leaves their boyfriend free to keep partying (guilty, I’ll admit it).

 All The Paper Currency Is Perfectly Crisp